 i) after a PLMN change the MS may send a MODIFY PDP CONTEXT REQUEST message for the same APN in the new PLMN, if the back-off timer is not running and is not deactivated for the PDP context modification procedure and the combination of new PLMN and APN;

+Furthermore as an implementation option, for the SM cause values #32 "service option not supported" or #33 "requested service option not subscribed", if the network does not include a Re-attempt indicator IE, the MS may decide not to automatically send another MODIFY PDP CONTEXT REQUEST message for the same APN, if the MS registered to a new PLMN which is in the list of equivalent PLMNs.

 ii) if the network does not include the Re-attempt indicator IE to indicate whether re-attempt in S1 mode is allowed, or the MS ignores the Re-attempt indicator IE, e.g. because the Back-off timer value IE is not included, then: